bip-team/humoto-controller-pepper/README.md

 Inside cmake input script pepper_controller.cmake located inside cmake directory, user can enable or disable options for using hot-starting and logging as well as specify the desired solver to be used.

+Slightly more detailed documentation of the software can be built using following commands:

+- '`make doc`' to build the documentation

+- '`make doc-view`' to view it using evince viewer

 Installation and usage
 ======================